-- 1. There is no person seeking for election as Director of the Company at this Annual General Meeting except for the following Directors standing for re-election at the 52nd Annual General Meeting of the Company as follows: - i.
-Tan Sri Dato' Lim Kang Hoo (Executive Director / Executive Vice Chairman); - ii.
-Datuk Lim Keng Guan (Executive Director); and - iii.
-Mr. Bernard Hilary Lawrence (Independent Non-Executive Director).
+- There is no person seeking for election as Director of the Company at this Annual General Meeting except for the following Directors standing for re-election at the 51st Annual General Meeting of the Company as follows: - Mr. Wong Khai Shiuan (Executive Director / Chief Executive Officer); - ii.
+Dato' Hj.
+Ayub bin Mion (Independent Non-Executive Chairman); and - iii.
+Mr. Khoo Boon Ho (Senior Independent Non-Executive Director).